scotthadzik/CS1030/Python Fundamentals/ReadMe.md

 |Fails imediately when run        |Inefficient    |
 |Very portable not dependent on OS|               |

-    - Advatages
-        - Easier to Debug
-        - Fails imediately when run
-            - compiled laguages may compile but not run
-        - Very portable all you need is the interpreter to run python
-    - Disadvantage
-        - Slower.
-Inefficient to compile code everytime you run it

 # Two Ways to Execute Python
  1. Real Time Interpreter
  2. create *.py file and run in the terminal